 - Remove the ribs to a plate and cover with the tinfoil to keep warm.
 Remove the bundle of herbs.

-- Place the Dutch oven on the burner and cook over medium high heat until it has reduced by more than half and is slightly thick.
+- Place the Dutch oven on a burner and cook over medium high heat until it has reduced by more than half and is slightly thick.
 Spoon the sauce over the ribs.